Brandtweary/Cymbiont/README.md

    - No OS-level isolation
    - **Not recommended**

-When using tiers 1-4, the bootstrap script or './bootstrap.sh' should be run with sudo to create the necessary restricted users and set up filesystem ACLs.
+When using tiers 1-4, `./bootstrap.sh` or `./scripts/setup_restricted_user.sh` should be run with sudo to create the necessary restricted users and set up filesystem ACLs.

 ## Testing